IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-java.md

 ### Encryption Response Content

-When encrypting with the `SharingClient`, the SDK returns the information shown in the following table.
+When encrypting with the `SharingClient` class, the SDK returns the information shown in the following table.

 | Method               | Description                                                                                                                                     |
 |:---------------------|:------------------------------------------------------------------------------------------------------------------------------------------------|